stwawbewwy/starry/README.md

 <h1 align='center'>Cafe de Starry</h1>

-A mysterious that appears only on starry nights.
+A mysterious cafe that appears only on starry nights.
 When you smell the sweet scent, take a sip and have a deep dream.
 In a world of countless twinkling stars, sip a cup of fantasy-colored tea.

 Welcome to Cafe de Starry.